fafuzuoluo/AlphaPurify/README.md

 ## Why AlphaPurify?

-**For whole pipeline backtesting of your factors, you merely just need a Dataframe**.
+For whole pipeline backtesting of your factors,**you merely just need a Dataframe!**

 **• Optimized for single-machine research**